wp960/Wordpress-960/README.md

 ### page.php
 Main template for displaying a page entry.
 If you want to modify the look of a page, you should override the _content-page.php_ file instead of this one.

+### pagination.php
+Template for showing the pagination links using the emm_paginate by Eric Martin.

 ### single.php
 Main template for displaying a single post entry.
 If you want to modify the look of a page, you should create a _content-page.php_ file instead of this modifying this one.